-South of Bishop, drive the iconic Whitney Portal Road to Whitney Portal, where you will find the trailhead for the hike to the summit of Mount Whitney, the tallest peak in the contiguous US.
+South of Bishop, visit Lone Pine, where you can drive the iconic Whitney Portal Road to Whitney Portal, where you will find the trailhead for the hike to the summit of Mount Whitney, the tallest peak in the contiguous US.
 The drive features magnificent views.

 North of Bishop is the Hot Creek Geological Site, where you can walk a trail by the side of the hydrothermal features and take photos.
 It is a scenic spot!
 Convict Lake is a small alpine lake in a spectacular setting where you can walk around the shore, or go boating.

 Further north is Mammoth Lakes, an year-round playground with several beautiful sights and endless recreation opportunities.
-Devils Postpile National Monument and Rainbow Falls are fabulous spots to visit.
+Devils Postpile National Monument, where you can also hike to Rainbow Falls, is a fabulous spot to visit.

 Getting to Bishop, California